dmrlobo2002/Schedule-a-Doc/Sprint4.md

 9. The `DeleteAppointment` function deletes an appointment based on its ID.
 It first extracts the appointmentID from the URL parameter and converts it to a MongoDB ObjectID.
 Then, it creates a new MongoDB context with a timeout of 100 seconds and deletes the appointment associated with the appointment ID.
 If an appointment was deleted, it returns a success message in the response as a JSON object.
 If not, it returns an error indicating that the appointment was not found.

+10. The GetUsersByID function retrieves a user based on their ID.
+It extracts the userID from the URL parameter, converts it to a MongoDB ObjectID, and creates a new MongoDB context with a timeout of 100 seconds.
+It finds the user associated with the user ID and decodes the result into a models.User struct.
+Finally, it returns the user in the response as a JSON object.

+11. The ApproveDenyAppointment function approves or denies an appointment based on the incoming request.
+It extracts the appointmentID from the URL parameter, converts it to a MongoDB ObjectID, and retrieves the IsApproved status from the request body.
+If the request data is invalid, it returns a response with a BadRequest HTTP status code and an error message.
+Otherwise, it updates the appointment in the database with the new IsApproved status, decodes the result into a models.Appointment struct, and returns a response with an appropriate HTTP status code and message.

 ### File: connection_test.go